How to Update Samsung Galaxy Note 7 / Galaxy S7 to Android 8 Oreo

 How to prepare for a safe Android Oreo update

 Before the Android Oreo update, make sure you take some precautionary steps.
 Make sure you prepare well ahead.
-Doing an update is risky business.
+Doing an update is a risky business.
 You even stand the chance of losing data.
 So make sure you check these boxes before you begin the update.

 - Backup all your data.